extragood-io/jumpwire-docs/docs/flows/stages.md

 ### Kinesis fan-out consumer

 A trigger stage that creates a Kinesis fan-out consumer to trigger a Flow run for each record pushed from the stream.
 It subscribes to all shards of the stream.
-The consumer that gets
+The consumer that gets created is called "jumpwire".

 The `action` for this stage is `kinesis_consumer`.